 In 1983 and again in 1988, the Center commissioned the beloved and iconic New York artist and author, Milton Glaser, creator of the I Love New York design/logo as well as the world-famous a Bob Dylan poster, to create a fitting commemorative poster for the Center's 30th Anniversary.
 This prolific artist is world-renown for his incredible variety of works -- posters, prints, film, branding designs and illustrations.
 He co-founded New York Magazine and a little farther from home, created a 600 foot mural for the Federal Building in Indianapolis.
 Milton Glaser's work also graces the likes of Jet Blue, Target, Julliard, the School for Visual Arts, DC Comics, the Brooklyn Brewery to name but a few.

 In the30 Anniversary poster designed for us (above left), Glaser uses a Dali-esque approach which features "Cello Man" dancing to his own music on a stage (notice the forced perspective abstract stage wings in the background).
 This is a representation of the joy which both the music and dance performances on the Center's Great Stage bring to audiences year after year for over the past 30 years.

 The poster was so enthusiastically received by our patrons that five years later we were lucky enough to engage Mr. Glaser once more.
 This time we were poised to celebrate our 35th Anniversary with more elaborate festivities and a full fledged Festival that spanned the entire season with special events, nearly doubling the number of performances packed into that exciting Festival season.
 For this Anniversary poster, Milton created a design based heavily on cubism with elements representing dance and music but as seen from various and divergent perspectives, which is one of the marvels and richness of great art -- there is a never-ending variety of perspectives that can be taken from it and yet it always remains fresh and vibrant.

-Both posters are lithograph on heavy paper stock and are available for sale in our Concessions Booth.
+Both posters are lithograph on heavy paper stock and are available for sale.
 For more information about obtaining either or a set of these works, framed or unframed, signed or unsigned by Mr. Glasier, contact Frank Angel by email.